morrownr/88x2bu/README.md

 This file will be read and applied to the driver on each system boot.

-To change the driver options, here are two options:
+Here are two options to edit the driver options file:

 Option 1: Edit `88x2bu.conf` with a text editor using a terminal interface:
 ```bash